thomasvrussell/sfft/README.rst

 Todo list
 -----------

+- The total GPU memory usage is only optimized for KerPolyOrder = 2 & BGPolyOrder = 2, I will extend the optimization to other cases ASAP!
+[Lei, Nov 11, 2022]

 - Add a verbose argument for sfft so that users can get more clean printed messages.
 [Lei, Nov 9, 2022]

 - Test if we can use sep to replace SExtractor in preprocessing to make sfft more Pythonic.
 [Lei, Nov 9, 2022]